JuliaGPU/Vulkan.jl/docs/src/utility.md

 # Utility

-Here we describe some external tools that can assist the development of Vulkan applications.
+Here we describe some tools that can assist the development of Vulkan applications.

+## Validation

+The activation of debugging messages is done via the creation of a [`DebugUtilsMessengerEXT`](@ref).
+We provide an additional high-level constructor along with a default constructor function [`default_debug_callback`](@ref).

-## Profilers
+## External tools

 ### NVIDIA Nsight Systems